Gina’s newest book is out!!

 Clean Language: Revealing Metaphors and Opening Minds (2008) by Wendy Sullivan and Judy Rees offers both theory and lots of skill building in Clean Language and Symbolic Modeling.
 Written in a conversational style.
 A how-to book.

-From Contempt to Curiosity: Creating the Conditions for Groups to Collaborate (Using Clean Language & Systemic Modelling) (2014) by Caitlin Walker.
-Part autobiography and part an unfolding-over-time description of Walker’s model for working with groups.
+From Contempt to Curiosity: Creating the Conditions for Groups to Collaborate (Using Clean Language & Systemic Modeling) (2014) by Caitlin Walker.
+Part autobiography and part an unfolding-over-time description of Walker’s Systemic Modelling for working with groups.

 Clean Approaches for Coaches: Create the Conditions for Change Using Clean Language and Symbolic Modelling (2013) by Marian Way.
 An articulate, well-organized book that will give you another take on the CL and SyM.
 A how-to book.

 The Work and Life of David Grove: Clean Language and Emergent Knowledge (2017) by Carol Wilson, who knew Grove well and worked with him.
-Full of descriptions of Grove’s remarkably inventive mind at work from many in the Clean Language community who knew him well.
+Full of descriptions of Grove’s remarkably inventive mind at work from many people in the Clean Language community who knew him well.